Yes, that candy wrapper you threw on the ground the other day can have lasting effects on the environment.

-A serious problem grappling organizations is the production of too much waste.
-When you find a single country producing 220 million tons of waste annually, then you know there is a big problem.
+Outside your home, however, waste poses a serious problem to your community.
+A problem grappling organizations is the production of too much waste.
+When countries are producing 220 million tons of waste annually, then you know there is a big problem.
 Now, imagine the amount being produced cumulatively across the globe.
 The consumerism shown by producers and companies is coming back to haunt us.

-Waste management service provides in Utah and other states are on their toes as they seek ways to take care of hazardous waste.
+Waste management services are on their toes as they seek ways to take care of hazardous waste.
 The fact that most of the waste nowadays is toxic is posing a huge challenge, yet manufacturing companies continue to increase their production.
 The companies are producing products every day and there is a chance some of the toxic waste will end up in the environment.

 The U.S. EPA once reported that the number of untested chemicals in homes is around 60,000.
 Plastic toys contain Biphenyl-A (BPA), which is a hazardous chemical.
 As the amount of solid waste continues to increase, we can only expect a harder challenge of dealing with toxic waste disposal.